-You have the opportunity to impose reasonable restrictions on the management of a Program Account, subject to our initial and ongoing acceptance of any such restriction.
+You can impose reasonable restrictions on the management of a Program Account, subject to our, as well as the Sub-Advisor's, initial and ongoing acceptance of any such restriction.
 You acknowledge that imposing an investment restriction can impact the performance of a Program Account, at times significantly, as compared with the performance of a Program Account managed without restrictions, possibly producing lower overall results.

-You hereby grant discretionary authority to Strategic Advisers with respect to your Program Account and appoint Strategic Advisers as your agent and attorney-in-fact to purchase, redeem, or exchange eligible securities held in your Account on your behalf, and to provide day-to-day portfolio management services for your Program Account, which includes the authority to determine which securities to purchase and sell and the total amount of such purchases and sales.
-We will instruct FBS as to which securities to purchase or sell and the total amount thereof.
+You hereby grant discretionary authority to Strategic Advisers with respect to your Program Account and appoint Strategic Advisers as your agent and attorney-in-fact to purchase, redeem, or exchange eligible securities held in your Account on your behalf, including the authority to determine which securities to purchase, sell, redeem, or exchange and the total amount of such purchases, sales, redemptions, or exchanges.
+In connection with such authority, Strategic Advisers can retain the services of a Sub-Advisor to provide day-to-day portfolio management services for your Program Account, which also includes the authority to determine which securities to purchase and sell and the total amount of such purchases and sales.
+The Sub-Advisor will instruct FBS as to which securities to purchase or sell and the total amount thereof.
 You authorize FBS to accept such trading instructions.
-If we decide, in our sole discretion, that circumstances make the hiring of a Sub-Advisor, or the replacement of an existing Sub-Advisor, necessary or appropriate, you authorize Strategic Advisers to hire, remove, or replace said Sub-Advisor.
-The hired or replacement will apply equally to any Sub-Advisor to the extent applicable, and that Sub-Advisor will be deemed a third-party beneficiary of this Agreement with the ability to enforce its terms as if it were a party.
-We will notify you before any change in your Sub-Advisor.
-You continued acceptance of Program Services after such notification will constitute your approval and agreement of any hired or replacement Sub-Advisor.
-You also acknowledge that affiliates of Strategic Advisers can be retained as Sub-Advisors to implement certain investment strategies.
-Fidelity will retain greater compensation than it would if unaffiliated Sub-Advisors were used.
+If we decide, in our sole discretion, that circumstances make a change of Sub-Advisor necessary or appropriate, you authorize Strategic Advisors to remove or replace your Sub-Advisor.
+The replacement Sub-Advisor may be an affiliate or independent of Strategic Advisers, and our rights and obligations under this Agreement will apply equally to any Sub-Advisor to the extent applicable, and that Sub-Advisor will be deemed a third-party beneficiary of this Agreement with the ability to enforce its terms as if it were a party.
+We will notify you at or before the time of any change in your Sub-Advisor.
+Your continued acceptance of Program Services will constitute your approval and agreement of any replacement Sub-Advisor.
+You also acknowledge that affiliates of Strategic Advisers (i) are retained as Sub-Advisors to implement certain investment strategies and (ii) can provide model investment portfolios to certain Sub-Advisors.
+Fidelity will retain greater compensation than it would if unaffiliated Sub-Advisors and/or model providers were used.
 Please see the Program Brochure for more information.

 A Fidelity money market fund will serve as the core position for each of your Program Accounts ("Core Position").
-Your Core Position is used to hold any Program Account assets pending investment or withdrawal, except as otherwise provided in Section 10(a) below.
+Your Core Position is used to hold any Program Account assets pending investment or withdrawal, except as otherwise provided in Section 11(a) below.
 You could lose money in a money market fund investment.
 Although the fund seeks to preserve the value of your investment at \$1.00 per share, it cannot guarantee it will do so.
 An investment in the fund is not a bank account and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Fidelity and its affiliates, the fund's sponsor, are not required to reimburse money market funds for losses, and a client should not expect that Fidelity will provide financial support to a Fidelity money market fund at any time, including during periods of market stress.
+Fidelity and its affiliates, the fund's sponsor, are not required to reimburse money market funds for losses, and you should not expect that Fidelity will provide financial support to a Fidelity money market fund at any time, including during periods of market stress.
 Fidelity's government and U.S. Treasury money market funds will not impose a fee upon the sale of your shares.